EBIO5460Spring2025/class-materials/11_2_lead_a_discussion.md

 # Select a paper to lead a discussion

-Due Mon 7 Apr 5 PM
+Due Mon 7 Apr (I'll look on Tue morning)

 **Email me your selection.**